Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 At the same time, phylogenetic questions have become more tractable, and DNA sequence-based studies have resolved questions that earlier studies could not resolve, radically changing our understanding of the number of origins and losses of sociality in these bees.

 What we do know is that our common or garden honey bees and their close relatives are of Cretaceous aka dinosaur origin.
 Their tell-all ancestors have long disappeared so they give us no insight into how social life arose.
-Thankfully modern day halictid and xylocopinid (sweat and carpenter) bees often adopt a flexible social lifestyle providing us clues to the origin of social behaviour.
+Thankfully modern day halictid and xylocopinid (sweat and carpenter) bees often adopt a flexible social lifestyle providing us clues as to the origin of social behaviour.
 Here factors such as latitude or height above sea level, as well as length of season, come into play.
 In his introduction to reproduction and castes in the social halictine sweat bees, Micheneriii surmises that:

 Parasocial and primitively eusocial bees are found in various families of the Apoidea, but the majority of such forms are in the Halictinae (Family Halictidae, the sweat bees).
 The Halictinae are an enormous and abundant group, worldwide in distribution, arctic to tropical, and every continent has forms whose social biologies remain unknown.
 Although a few species nest in rotting wood, most make burrows in the soil.
 New and interesting types of social organization probably remain to be discovered in this subfamily, for only a tiny fraction of the species have been studied behaviorally.